SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 python slc\sl_setup_env.py
 ```

-The `sl_setup_env.py` script creates an .env file to be used to set the environment variables needed for the installed tools, ARM toolchain, SLC-CLI, Java ZAP, Simplicity-commander, ninja, and Java.
+The `sl_setup_env.py` script creates an .env file to be used to set the environment variables needed for the installed tools, ARM toolchain, SLC-CLI, Java ZAP, Simplicity Commander, Ninja, and Java.

 It will also create `environment_variables_vscode.txt` this file can be referred to add environment variables for VS code based builds.